shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-01-first-post.md

 Hi!
 Welcome to my blog.
 I created this blog to motivate myself to program regularly and share some of my experiences along the way.

 This is my fist post.
 I wanted to create [this blog](http://shahbazahmed.me) as a motivation to learn programming and share my experiences.
 Since my school days I have a habit of learning things better if I make notes of it.
 And hence blogging about whatever I learn would help me learn better and at the same time allow me to share my learnings.
 My interest lies in the following topics:
-`android, backend development and Golang`.
+`backend development`, `golang`, `android development` and `raspberry pi`.
 In the future posts I would be sharing my learnings and experiences in various topics depending on whatever I am exploring at that moment. :smile:

 {% if page.comments %}
    <div id="disqus_thread"></div>